 Conclusion

-You’ve seen how a few significant hotel fires, like those at Jasper Park Lodge in 1950 and Pocahontas Lodge in the 1970s, shaped Jasper National Park’s history.
+You’ve seen how a few significant hotel fires, like those at Jasper Park Lodge in 1952 and Pocahontas Lodge in the 1970s, shaped Jasper National Park’s history.
 While not many hotels have burned, these events pushed the community to improve fire safety and rebuild stronger than before.
-As a visitor or local, you can feel confident that ongoing prevention efforts and recovery plans are helping keep hotels safe, protecting both guests and the park’s natural beauty.
+As a visitor or local, you can feel confident that ongoing prevention efforts and recovery plans are helping keep hotels safe.
+They protect both guests and the park’s natural beauty.